taicheukkin/london-bike-sharing-shares/README.md

 ![image](https://github.com/user-attachments/assets/27ab1481-8182-4ad6-88e0-8c0a0d8267f0)

-The line graph in figure 4.3 depict the monthly seasonal trend of good weather (the gradual increase was observed in April and peaked at July, August and September) in terms of 3 monthly moving average,which is higher than bad weather thoughtout the 12 months.
+The line graph in figure 4.3 depict the monthly seasonal trend of good weather (the gradual increase was observed in April and peaked at July, August and September) in terms of 3 monthly moving average,which was higher than bad weather thoughtout the 12 months.
 The bad weather did not show seasonal trend.
 Similarliy, In figure 4.4,the 3 monthly moving average of clear weather followed the same seasonal trend.
 It is noted that the monthly moving average of clear weather ranging from 1k to 8k occupied the majority of good weather ranging from 4k to 10k.
-Therefore, the rest of good weather is only occupied the minority of good weather.
+Therefore, the rest of good weather only comprised the minority of good weather.